 Here's another unique way in which Todoist uses illustrations on their pricing page:

 Running a lemonade stand?
 Gotcha.
 Then the free plan is a good fit for you because you're just getting started.
 What if you're a leading lemon supplier and distributor?
 Pick the business plan.
 Easy and quick, right?

 This is how visual elements can complement your content and amplify the message you’re trying to deliver.

-With 11 million active users, Mailchimp is a game player in the tech industry!
-Unlike other platforms, Mailchimp prefers more abstract digital illustration styles because it helps them depict not solely the face of marketing, but also the way the platform works and functions online.
+With 11 million active users, Mailchimp is a big player in the tech industry.
+Unlike other platforms, Mailchimp prefers more abstract digital illustration styles because it helps them depict their brand image and 1the way the platform works and functions online.